Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a new page in Logseq with properly structured blocks,' which is a specific verb+resource.
-It distinguishes from sibling tools like update_page and delete_page by focusing on creation and block structure.
+The description clearly states the action ('Create a new page') and the resource ('in Logseq with properly structured blocks').
+It distinguishes from sibling tools like update_page by noting the fail condition for duplicate titles.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.